Some visitors will require a visa for Bulgaria. Please see the information below for further details.

 Citizens of FYR Macedonia, Montenegro, and Serbia may enter without a visa for up to 30 days.

-All other nationalities may enter Malta for up to 90 days without a visa.
+All other nationalities may enter Bulgaria for up to 90 days without a visa.

 Visa-free regime for holders of Schengen visas for a stay of up to 90 days